Darshaan: Background

-Darshaan was a brown horse bred by his owner Aga Khan IV.
+Darshaan was a brown horse bred by his owner the Aga Khan IV.
 He was sired by the British stallion Shirley Heights, winner of the 1978 Epsom Derby and the last Epsom Derby winner to be both the son of a previous winner, Mill Reef (1971), and the sire of a subsequent winner, Slip Anchor (1985).
 Darshaan's dam Delsy, was a daughter of the 1961 Grand Critérium winner, Abdos.
 She also produced Darara who won the Prix Vermeille and became a very successful broodmare.

 Racing career

 Trained by Alain de Royer-Dupré, Darshaan was ridden by Yves Saint-Martin in all his races.
 As a two-year-old in 1983, he won the Group 1 Critérium de Saint-Cloud, setting a race record time of 2:07.40 for 2,000 metres that still stood going into 2010.
 At age three, Darshaan won the Prix Hocquart, Prix Greffulhe, and the French Classic, the Prix du Jockey Club.
-In the International Classification for 1984, he was the highest rated French-trained three-year-old, and the third highest-rated three-year-old in Europe behind El Gran Senor and Chief Singer.
+In the International Classification for 1984, he was the highest rated, French-trained three-year-old, and the third highest-rated three-year-old in Europe behind El Gran Senor and Chief Singer.